Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/04/entity-type-identityuserlogin-requires-a-primary-key.md

     - Core
     - 'Entity Framework'
     - Identity
+description: Fix the IdentityUserLogin requires a primary key error in EF Core.
+Ensure you call the base OnModelCreating method when overriding it.
 ---

 You will usually come across this problem in .net Core Entity Framework when you first override the `OnModelCreating` method in your `DbContext`.